admon84/screeps-steamless-client/README.md

 ## Tips

-This client has an optional "guest mode" for [xxscreeps](https://github.com/laverdet/xxscreeps/) that can be enabled with `--guest`, providing a read-only view of the server when not signed in.
+This client has an optional "guest mode" for [xxscreeps](https://github.com/laverdet/xxscreeps/) that can be enabled with `--guest` and provides a read-only view of the server when not signed in.
 To sign in with your Steam account, select "Sign Out" first, then click the Steam icon to sign in and play as normal.

 ![Safari Example](./docs/safari.png)